Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 # Firearms

 *"A good blade's worth more than any fire-spitter.
 A gun's only as strong as its powder and steel, but a sword or an axe?
 Aye, that's as strong as the arm that swings it—and there's no arm stronger than a dwarf!"*
-{ .quote }
+{.quote}

-**Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as '**cordite**' to propel projectiles known as "bullets" over long distances.
+**Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as **'Cordite'** to propel projectiles known as "bullets" over long distances.
 These weapons were brought over by the Londiniers and are used exclusively by their people.

 ## Firearm Proficiency

 In *Crown & Misery*, firearms are rare weapons powered by **Cordite**, a volatile alchemical compound that becomes inert near creatures attuned to the Weave.
-This makes firearms largely ineffective for most Antares races—except **Londiniers**, who lack a natural connection to the Weave.
+This makes firearms largely ineffective for most Antares races—except **Londiniers**, who isn't native to Antares, therefore, lack a *natural* connection to the Weave.

 Firearms require their own proficiency category (not Simple or Martial) and are unaffected by effects tied to Cold Weapons, such as most enchantments or magical abilities.